Scale modelling articles, reviews, and galleries by Ade Hill

 Recommendation

 This is just my preference based on my experience.
-The cheapest oil paint which I recommend is Sennelier, which is an all-safflower range.
+The cheapest oil paint which I recommend is — no surprise — Sennelier, which is an all-safflower range.
 It has a fine pigment and good smoothness without smearing.
-Pigment density and volume ranges from good to excellent; on average, it's much denser than Winsor & Newton or Abteilung 502.
-The more matte finish makes it the perfect choice for OPR and weathering techniques; and it's good for the oil-on-acrylic method of painting large-scale figures.
+Pigment density and volume ranges from good to excellent; across the range, it's much denser than Winsor & Newton or Abteilung 502.
+The more matte finish makes it the perfect choice for OPR and weathering techniques; and it's good for the oil-on-acrylic method of painting figures.
 If you choose carefully and get used to mixing, you won't even need that many colours.

 Add your comment